Webinars

 These defects can be identified through genetic sequencing of DNA taken from retinoblastoma patients' blood and/or tumours.
 Currently, the only way to analyse tumour DNA is by removing the eye, so affected children have to go under general anaesthetic.

 In this webinar, she will spotlight her research, leading to better childhood cancer diagnosis.
+Dr Gerrish will be joined by Fight for Sight's Ambassador, Katie Elliott, who aged four was diagnosed with retinoblastoma.

 Save the date: Thursday 6 March 2025 at 12:00-13:00.